Sikkim Weather in January

 How cold is Gangtok in January?

-Cable Car In Gangtok
+Cable Car in Gangtok

 January temperatures in Gangtok are between 5.6C to 13.4C, which is ideal for travelers who enjoy the cold weather.
 Travelers can enjoy the snow-covered landscapes and partake in a variety of winter activities thanks to the approximately 10 hours of daylight.